zio/zio/docs/datatypes/stream/ztransducer.md

     )
 ```

-2. One transducer can be composed with a sink, resulting in a sink that processes elements by piping them through the transducer and piping the results into the sink:
+2. **Composing ZTransducer with ZSink** — One transducer can be composed with a sink, resulting in a sink that processes elements by piping them through the transducer and piping the results into the sink:

 ```scala mdoc:silent:nest
 val refine: ZIO[Blocking, Throwable, Long] =